mmu-webdesign/l4-WPD-web-term-2/rwd-week-additional.md

 You can improve your CSS and make it much more efficient with careful use of selectors.

-Learn more aboput selectors:
+Learn more about selectors:

 - [CSS Diner game to learn CSS selectors](http://flukeout.github.io/)
 - [CSS selectors at MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)
 - [CSS selectors at CSS tricks](https://css-tricks.com/how-css-selectors-work/)

-## Form styling
+## Contact Form

-Further form styling beyond what has already been implemented in the tutorial.
-Make it look cool, inviting and easy to use (whilst keeping it accessible).
+If you would like to add a contact form to your page talk to tuturs as we have both code and tutorial instructions for styling a form.

 ## Footer styling